gogit2/AttSysUFR/README.md

 # AttSysUFR
 Attendance System using Face Recognition

-Used Tools:
+Used Tools:<br />
-1- Python for running face-recgontion script
+1- Python for running face-recgontion script <br />
-2- Java (Spring Framework) for handling backend
+2- Java (Spring Framework) for handling backend <br />
-3- HTML,CSS, Js for fronend
+3- HTML,CSS, Js and Thymeleaf for fronend